newking9088/orderReturnClassifier/README.md

 ## Business Context

 Product returns pose a significant challenge for retailers, leading to substantial financial losses.
-In 2023, U.S. retailers faced $743 billion in merchandise returns, accounting for 14.5% of total sales[^1^][1].
+In 2023, U.S. retailers faced $743 billion in merchandise returns, accounting for 14.5% of total sales [1].
 For every $1 billion in sales, the average retailer incurs $145 million in returns[^1^][1].
-Additionally, return fraud contributes to $101 billion in losses annually[^1^][1].
+Additionally, return fraud contributes to $101 billion in losses annually [1].
 These statistics highlight the importance of understanding and mitigating product returns to improve profitability.

 ## Methodology